Russian invasion of East Prussia (1914): Battle

 The Russian supply situation was abysmal.
 Short of food and artillery ammunition and incorrectly believing the Germans were in full retreat, Rennenkampf did not pursue, refitted for a couple days, and lost contact.
-Instead of sticking to the plan and advancing south-westerly to link up with Samsonov, he instead slowly moved his First Army westerly.
-Under pressure to advance and cut off the supposed German retreat, Samsonov's Second Army outdistanced their supplies resulting in hungry demoralized troops.
+Instead of sticking to the plan and advancing south-westerly to link up with Samsonov, he instead slowly moved his 1st Army westerly.
+Under pressure to advance and cut off the supposed German retreat, Samsonov's 2nd Army outdistanced their supplies resulting in hungry demoralized troops.

 Prittwitz panicked when the Russian onslaught entered East Prussia and believed his army would be crushed between the pincers of the two Russian armies (as was the Russian plan).
 He announced his intention of abandoning East Prussia and move behind the Vistula.
 Helmuth von Moltke the Younger, Chief of the German General Staff from 1906 to 1914 replaced Prittwitz with Paul von Hindenburg (brought out of retirement) on 22 August.
 Hindenburg, along with his chief of staff, the formidable Ludendorff, would approach the crisis in East Prussia very differently.
 In contrast to Prittwitz, Hindenburg and Ludendorff decided to take the offensive and encircle Samsonov.
 Following the plans of Colonel Max Hoffmann, Prittwitz's deputy chief of operations, they chose to wheel eight of their divisions counter-clockwise to attack Samsonov; taking advantage of interior lines and well-practiced ability to move quickly via the rail roads.
-The Battle of Tannenberg the losses of the Russian 2nd Army amounted to 120,219 KIA, WIA, MIA, the German 8th Army 13,058.
-The Second Army was destroyed and Samsonov shot himself.
-The Germans then forced the First and Tenth Armies to retreat out of East Prussia in the Battle of the Masurian Lakes.
+In the Battle of Tannenberg, the casualties of the Russian 2nd Army amounted to 120,219 KIA, WIA, MIA, while the German 8th Army had only 13,058 casualties.
+The 2nd Army was destroyed and Samsonov shot himself.
+The Germans then forced the 1st and 10th Armies to retreat out of East Prussia in the Battle of the Masurian Lakes.

 The invasion was a ghastly failure for the Russians, a setback which was followed by considerable German advances in the following year, including the capture of the Polish city of Warsaw.
 However, the crisis caused in the German High Command by the unexpected Russian advance forced the sending of 2 corps and a cavalry division from the Western Front as part of the new 9th Army in order to support the attack on the Russians.
 These additional forces did not arrive in time for the twin battles as Ludendorff predicted and, had they entered France as originally planned, could have been tremendously helpful to the precarious situation in the West.
-In the head of French Intelligence Colonel Dupont's words, "their debacle was one of the elements of our victory."
+In the head of French military intelligence Colonel Charles Dupont's words, "their debacle was one of the elements of our victory."